Don River (Ontario)

-The Don River is a watercourse in southern Ontario that empties into Lake Ontario, at Toronto Harbour.
+The Don River is a watercourse in Ontario, Canada, that empties into Lake Ontario, at Toronto Harbour.
 Its mouth was just east of the street grid of the town of York, Upper Canada, the municipality that evolved into Toronto, Ontario.
 The Don is one of the major watercourses draining Toronto (along with the Humber, and Rouge Rivers) that have headwaters in the Oak Ridges Moraine.

 The Don is formed from two rivers, the East and West Branches, that meet about 7 km north of Lake Ontario while flowing southward into the lake.
 The area below the confluence is known as the "lower Don", and the areas above as the "upper Don".
 The Don is also joined at the confluence by a third major branch, Taylor-Massey Creek.
 The Toronto and Region Conservation Authority (TRCA) is responsible for managing the river and its surrounding watershed.

 Toponymy

 In 1788, Alexander Aitkin, an English surveyor who worked in southern Ontario, referred to the Don River as Ne cheng qua kekonk.
 Elizabeth Simcoe, wife of Lieutenant Governor John Graves Simcoe, reported in her diary that another name used was Wonscotanach.
-This is an Anishnaabe phrase meaning the river coming from the back burnt grounds, which could refer to an earlier forest fire in the poplar plains to the north.
+This is an Anishnaabe phrase meaning 'the river coming from the back burnt grounds', which could refer to an earlier forest fire in the poplar plains to the north.
 The name Don River was given by Lieutenant Governor Simcoe because the wide valley reminded him of the River Don in Yorkshire, England.